 In assessing the merits of an application for planning permission officers will seek to work with the applicant in a positive and pro-active manner to seeking solutions to problems arising in relation to dealing with the application.
-Planning officers have worked with the applicant to overcome problems relating to highways, aerodrome safeguarding, ecology, biodiversity, archaeology and amenity.
+Planning officers have worked with the applicant to overcome problems relating to aerodrome safeguarding.